 Within the field of genetics, few terms have gained as much recognition in recent years as the BRCA gene, and for good reason.
 BRCA, an abbreviation for Breast Cancer Gene, refers to a group of genes responsible for encoding proteins that suppress tumors.
 Mutations in these genes can significantly increase the risk of developing breast, ovarian, and other cancers.
-In this article, we describe what the BRCA gene is, its implications, and the importance of genetic testing.
+In this article from Executive Plastic Surgery, we describe what the BRCA gene is, its implications, and the importance of genetic testing.

 What Are BRCA Genes?